-The 5 Best Bodhrans (2023) – Irish Frame Drums
+The 6 Best Bodhrans (2024) – Irish Frame Drums

 Bodhran drums are a great way to explore Irish folk music.
 The drum is a simple-looking instrument, but finding a good one takes some research!

-My top pick is be the Meinl Percussion 14” Extra Deep Shell Bodhran.
+My top pick is the Meinl Percussion 14” Extra Deep Shell Bodhran.
 It produces a nice, deep sound, which is quite rich in nature.

 My top affordable bodhran would be the Waltons Bodhran 18”.
 A beginner’s bodhran, it has a traditional feel and fits a lot of budgets.

-The 5 Best Bodhrans (2023)
+The 6 Best Bodhrans (2024)

 1. Meinl Percussion 14” Extra Deep Shell Bodhran